M17-Project/M17_spec/docs/physical_layer.rst

 Removing some of the bits from the convolutional coder’s output is called code puncturing.
 The nominal coding rate of the encoder used in M17 is ½.
-This means the encoder ouputs two bits for every bit of the input data stream.
+This means the encoder outputs two bits for every bit of the input data stream.
 To get other (higher) coding rates, a puncturing scheme has to be used.